 Health Research and Data Analytics Hub

-Funded by Curtin’s Senior Executive Team, the Health Research and Data Analytics Hub has been established to extend Curtin’s ability to utilise large-scale health datasets from a variety of administrative and clinical settings to better understand care practices associated with positive health outcomes and help train a future workforce in health data analytics.
+The Health Research and Data Analytics Hub was established by Curtin’s Senior Executive Team to extend Curtin’s ability to utilise large-scale health datasets from a variety of administrative and clinical settings to better understand causes of disease, care practices associated with positive health outcomes and help train a future workforce in data analytics, epidemiology, biostatistics, and health economics.

-The hub complements established research areas in health systems and health services, population health and data linkage research, clinical trials and the NHMRC Centre for Clinical Research Excellence in Cardiovascular Outcomes Improvements.
+The hub complements established research areas in epidemiology and biostatistics, health economics, health systems and health services, population health and data linkage research, clinical trials, and the NHMRC Centre for Clinical Research Excellence in Cardiovascular Outcomes Improvements.

 Find out more about the groups comprising our hub: